bixlabs/nightwatchjs-end-2-end-library/README.md

 ## To run tests through BrowserStack (Recommended)

-Take into account that you need a _BROWSERSTACK_USERNAME_ and _BROWSERSTACK_ACCESS_KEY_ environment variables correctly set for this to work.
+Consider that you need a _BROWSERSTACK_USERNAME_ and _BROWSERSTACK_ACCESS_KEY_ environment variables correctly set for this to work.
 I recommend this way because it's easier to tests in multiple Browsers without any struggle, plus BrowserStack tests run in parallel.

 * ``$ npm run test-end2end-browserstack``